lingjie-js/lingjie-demo/README.md

 English | [中文](/README-ZH.md)

+Demo of lingjie + monorepo.

+The monorepo is built with pnpm + Vite + React + Antd + TypeScript.
 ## Introduction

-This repo shows how to use lingjie to manage the monorepo project, and the monorepo is built with pnpm + Vite + React + Antd + TypeScript.

 Importing lingjie scripts and configuring some variables are the only two things needed to connect lingjie.
 Since lingjie acts as an `iframe manager`, its build/deployment is very flexible.